 31. Slide Into the Natural Pools at Elephant Springs

-Located about 50 km South of Hue and a great place to stop if you are doing the Hue to Hoi An motorbike ride, Elephant Springs is unique on this list as it attracts more locals than tourists.
-Located halfway up a mountain and up a dirt track, it’s the kind of place you would never find unless a local told you exactly where it is.
+Located about 31 miles (50 km) south of Hue, Elephant Springs is a great place to stop if you are doing the Hue to Hoi An motorbike ride.
+It’s halfway up a mountain and up a dirt track, the kind of place you would never find unless a local told you exactly where it is.

-Elephant Springs is essentially a network of natural springs that flow into a series of pools that are used like swimming pools.
-Entire families congregate here at weekends, singing, eating, and enjoying each other’s company.
+Elephant Springs is essentially a network of natural springs that flow into a series of pools and are used like swimming pools.
+Entire families congregate here on weekends, singing, eating, and enjoying each other’s company.

 You can slide down the rocks into the icy water or even jump off the rocks if you’re feeling brave.
-You can rent life jackets here if anyone in your group is unable to swim, and there are also ladies selling both cooked and prepackaged snacks and drinks.
+Rent life jackets here if anyone in your group is unable to swim, and there are also ladies selling both cooked and prepackaged snacks and drinks.

 32. Have a Beach Day in Nha Trang